d-iii-s/msim/notes.md

 they need to cooperate with mips cpu, so the SC control should work in general physmem manager.

 The update needs to be tested.
+(Works for riscv)

 ### exceptions